 It primarily has remote jobs, which is great for freelancers.
 There aren’t too many jobs on there at the moment, so you might be better off turning your attention to other sites on this list.

-No matter who I ask, this is probably the most famous and renowned graphic designing website out there.
+No matter who I ask, this is probably the most famous graphic designing website out there.
 That’s because the work that comes out of this site is of the highest quality.
 If you are trying to freelance here, be warned: you will encounter some fierce competition.

 Smashing Jobs (Both Remote and Full Time)